KaziRifatMorshed/WelcomeToProgramming/README.md

 Let's make this repo an experience sharing BLOG-like-thing where we will share our experiences of getting stucked or encountering errors as beginner (new programmer) (self solved or solved by frnd in inbox)

-## sharafat
-- At first I just used to read and read without practicing.
-Which is definitely a bad habit!
-- How are you supposed to learn a software if you're afraid of an unknown button?
-This philosophy of mine both helped and got me into a tons of troubles.

-## IbnulAbrarShahriarSeam
-- Read the problem statement carefully.
-- Try to find a mathematical solution rather than using a loop.
-Loops take a huge amount of time and memory to execute.
-A mathematical solution is almost always more efficient.
-- If you are working with an integer-type variable, try not to use something that returns double or floating-point values (e.g., pow()).
-As it may result in unexpected behavior.

 ## KaziRifatMorshed
 - STOP USING white-spaces (or simply, space) while naming a folder or file.
 It just looks nice and human readable but the terminal feels uncomfortable if it encounters a path containing white-spaces.
 IT IS A BAD PRACTICE, STOP DOING IT FROM RIGHT NOW.
 - `%0.0f` is a good idea to remove after-point part of the floating number(from showing/printing (by the console)).
 Actually it is a way of defining how many blocks/spaces/digits you want to show.
 0.0 means there will be no after point part.
 0.2 means there will be 2 digits after point-sign. `%3.4f` means there will be 3 digits before the point and 4 digits after the point.